Code-Institute-Submissions/godoor/README.md

 # '/get-to-the-door' JavaScript game
 Interactive Frontend Development - Code Institute project

-It is browser game designed for testing user's rexlexes while keeping them entertained.
-The increase in speed after reaching the door provides with a steady challenge and keeps user hooked in.
+It is browser game designed for testing user's reflexes while keeping them entertained.
+The increase in speed after reaching the door provides with a steady challenge and keeps the user hooked in.
 Lets see how fast their fingers really are!

 ## UX